Frontend/UI Development

 In package.json set homepage to your full process name, i.e.

-homepage: '/my_process:my_package:template.os'
+homepage: '/my-process:my-package:template.os'

 Proxying HTTP Requests